When working with Python for AI software, you'll often encounter pip

 (version number) andTrue

-, it means the installation was successful and the GPU is available. - If it's
+, the installation was successful and your GPU is available. - If it's

 False